mamund/apim-labs/auto-rvs/rvs-api-story.md

 * RID is generated when the record is created
 * CID is added after the customer creates the record.
 Initially, customer only adds their name.
 * VIN is standardized data point (NHTSA, 1954)
-* SSID is a pointer to an existing Service Staff record (see below)
+* SSID is a pointer to an existing Service Staff record.
+More than ond SSID can be attached to an exisitng RVS.
-* SID is a pointer to an existing Service Work Record created by Service staff (see below)
+* SID is a pointer to an existing Service Work Record created by Service staff.
+More than one SWR can be attached to an existing RVS.
 * Customer Name is open-text field filled in by customer, updated by Service Staff
 * Requested work is open-text, multi-line field filled in by customer
 * Status is set to `pending` when RVS is created.
 It is modified by Service staff (`working`, `completed`, `cancelled`).
 Customers can mark a `pending` record as `cancelled`.
 * DateCreated is the UTC date/time the RVS was first created
 * DateUpdated is the UTC date/time the RVS as modifed in any way

+### Customer Record (CR)
+The CID belongs to the Customer Record (CR).
+Manageing CRs is a separate process covered elsewhere in this documentation.

 ### Service Staff Record (SSR)
 The SSID belongs to the Service Staff Record (SSR).
 Manging SSRs is a separate process covered elsewhere in this documentaiton.